iyox-studios/iyox-Wormhole/README.md

-# iyox Wormhole
+# iyox_wormhole

-Mobile Client for the magic-wormhole protocol
+A mobile client for the magic-wormhole protocol

+## Getting Started